-276 4.1 Research radiosondes
+4.1 Research radiosondes

-277 Radiosondes have long provided research measurements not used directly in weather forecasting, also referred to as 278 "operational meteorology".
-An example is the ozonesonde (Brewer and Milford, 1960), which carries electrochemical 279 apparatus to determine ozone concentration in the stratosphere.
-Sensors for radioactivity (Koenigsfeld, 1958), 280 turbulence (Anderson, 1957), cosmic rays (Pickering, 1943), aerosol properties (Rosen and Kinome, 1991) and 281 supercooled liquid water (Hill and Woffinden, 1980) have all been carried by radiosondes, and there are many more 282 examples.
-Research radiosondes have also been used in atmospheric electricity, such as for charge measurements in 283 thunderstorms (Takahashi, 1965), but also for PG, conductivity and conduction current density in semi fair weather 284 conditions (eg Venkiteshwaran, 1953; Jones et al, 1959; Olson, 1971; Gringel et al, 1978).
-Establishing the vertical 285 thunderstorm charge structure by a balloon-carried recording instrument, the "alti-electrograph" (Simpson and Scrase, 286 1937) was especially important in the acceptance of the global circuit concept (Simpson, 1949).
-The long time series 287 of cosmic ray measurements made by the Lebedev institute (Stozhkov et al, 2009) exists due to regular weekly 288 launches of balloon-carried instruments from several sites.
+Radiosondes have long provided research measurements not used directly in weather forecasting, also referred to as "operational meteorology".
+An example is the ozonesonde (Brewer and Milford, 1960), which carries electrochemical apparatus to determine ozone concentration in the stratosphere.
+Sensors for radioactivity (Koenigsfeld, 1958), turbulence (Anderson, 1957), cosmic rays (Pickering, 1943), aerosol properties (Rosen and Kjnome, 1991) and supercooled liquid water (Hill and Woffinden, 1980) have all been carried by radiosondes, and there are many more examples.
+Research radiosondes have also been used in atmospheric electricity, such as for charge measurements in thunderstorms (Takahashi, 1965), and for PG, conductivity and conduction current density in semi fair weather conditions (e.g. Venkiteshwaran, 1954; Jones et al., 1959; Olson, 1971; Gringel et al., 1978; Nicoll, 2012).
+Establishing the vertical thunderstorm charge structure by a balloon-carried recording instrument, the "alti-electrograph" (Simpson and Scrase, 1937) was especially important in the acceptance of the global circuit concept (Simpson, 1949).
+The long time series of cosmic ray measurements made by the Lebedev institute (Stozhkov et al., 2009) exists due to regular weekly launches of balloon-carried instruments from several sites.

-290 Reviewing previous approaches illustrates the range of different technologies which have been used, either by adapting 291 existing meteorological devices or, in some cases (e.g. the Lebedev instruments), developing a custom radiosonde.
-A 292 disadvantage of adaptation is that one or more channels of meteorological data may be lost to in providing telemetry 293 bandwidth for a new quantity.
+Reviewing previous approaches illustrates the range of different technologies which have been used, either by adapting existing meteorological devices or, in some cases (e.g. the Lebedev instruments), developing a custom radiosonde.
+A disadvantage of adaptation is that one or more channels of meteorological data may be lost in providing telemetry bandwidth for a new quantity.
 For applications which need the meteorological data, this is clearly undesirable.
-Instead, 294 if the routine radiosondes used in operational meteorology are harnessed to carry additional sensors without losing 295 their core meteorological data, a much greater opportunity for new measurements presents itself, allowing access to 296 the existing global launch and reception infrastructure of more than 1000 soundings daily.
-This has led to a new 297 strategy of making "piggy-back" systems which provide additional measurement capability on standard 298 meteorological radiosondes, whilst preserving the existing meteorological data.
-Furthermore, if the add-on devices 299 are made straightforward to use, more launch opportunities can be obtained worldwide from those familiar with using 300 meteorological radiosondes routinely, but who are not specialists in the research quantity sought.
+Instead, if the routine radiosondes used in operational meteorology are harnessed to carry additional sensors without losing their core meteorological data, a much greater opportunity for new measurements presents itself, allowing access to the existing global launch and reception infrastructure of more than 1000 soundings daily.
+This has led to a new strategy of making "piggy-back" systems which provide additional measurement capability on standard meteorological radiosondes, whilst preserving the existing meteorological data.
+Furthermore, if the add-on devices are made straightforward to use, more launch opportunities can be obtained worldwide from those familiar with using meteorological radiosondes routinely, but who are not specialists in the research quantity

-302 The associated programme of work at Reading has mostly built on the Vaisala range of radiosondes, largely because 303 the related equipment was already available at the University.
-Many other commercial radiosondes are available 304 internationally, and the principles developed in using a programmable interface to support a range of sensors and 305 communicate with the radiosonde are very flexible, and amenable to other commercial systems too.
+The associated programme of work in Reading has mostly built on the Vaisala range of radiosondes, largely because the related equipment was already available at the university.
+Many other commercial radiosondes are available internationally, and the principles developed in using a programmable interface to support a range of sensors and communicate with the radiosonde are very flexible and amenable to other commercial systems too.

-307 4.2 Interfacing and research data telemetry
+4.2 Interfacing and research data telemetry